outde-xyz/website/README.md

     or use your package manager if you're on Linux.

+1. Python's `pygments` library, version 2.3 or higher.

-1. Python's typogrify library, version 2.0.7 or higher.
+1. Python's `typogrify` library, version 2.0.7 or higher.
     As before, use pip or your package manager.

 1. The Python package *Beautiful Soup*, version 4.